owskio/then-resolve-bind-return/README.md

-## Shows the correspondence between promises supporting 'assimilation' and a simple concurrency monad
+## Shows that any promise lib with 'assimilation' is an instance of Monad t
 ---

 1) Assume you have a JavaScript promise library.